OmniBrew/sw5e-data/text/en/manual/reputation.md

 >#### A Complex Renegade and Paragon Example
->In Mass Effect 2, you are faced with the decision to save the genophage data (which might result in curing the genophage)
+>In Star Wars 2, you are faced with the decision to save the genophage data (which might result in curing the genophage)
 >or destroying it.
 >
 >Assume a player party of a neutral human, a lawful good salarian, and a chaotic evil krogan.
 The salarian thinks curing